chivalry/meta-python/ch_03_modules.md

 Modules (and Packages)
 ======================

 In simplest terms, a Python module is some code that can be loaded by Python and made available to other Python code.
-Our `polygons.py` file is already making use of a standard module, `math`, to gain access to the `tan` function and `pi` property.
+Our `polygons.py` file is already making use of a standard module, `math`, to gain access to the `tan` and `sqrt` functions and `pi` property.

 Strictly speaking, any Python file is a module.
 You can confirm this for yourself by opening the Python interpreter while in the `polygon` directory for the project.